 The templates provided below feature several different types of Loan Agreements, including:

-- General Loan Agreement Template.
+- Generic Loan Agreement.
 This is a generic legal contract signed between a borrower and a lender, in which the borrower receives a loan from the lender and is legally bound to pay it back.

 - Employee Loan Agreement.
 This contract formally documents the consent of an employer to provide a loan to their employee.